topseed/topseed-helloworld/README.md

 # topseed

-Topseed aims to be a showcase of best practices and approaches for designers and front end developers who want to build stunning mobile-first web apps with some of the best technologies available now.
+Topseed aims to be a showcase of best practices and approaches for designers, digital creatives and front end developers who want to build stunning mobile-first web apps with some of the best technologies available now.

 What technologies make our cut?
 Those that let us be the most